 You can count on a compound exercise such as Feet-Elevated Pushup alone for a quick and effective workout as the exercise work all your ab muscles at the same time.
 Your hip abductors will also be put to work as you stabilize while raising and lowering your feet from the bench.

-The Plyometric Bench Pushup is not only challenging to your entire core, it also speeds up your heart rate and add some fat burning into your workout.
+The Plyometric Bench Pushup is not only challenging to your entire core, but it also speeds up your heart rate and adds some fat burning into your workout.

 It’s easy to notice a rocking motion when performing bent-over rows.
-Incline Dumbbell Row or Chest Supported Dumbbell Row is an ideal row variation with added stability which will enable you to move more weights and isolate the back muscles and target you back precisely.
-When you perform rows with your chest supported, you limit the amount of rocking and reduce the risk of injury.
-The exercise is fairly easy to do, even for beginners, to strengthen and develop Latissimus dorsi and trapezius muscles.
+Incline Dumbbell Row or Chest Supported Dumbbell Row is an ideal row variation with added stability that will enable you to move more weights, isolate the back muscles, and target your back precisely.
+When you perform rows with your chest supported, you lessen the rocking and reduce the risk of injury.
+The exercise is rather easy, even for beginners, to strengthen and develop Latissimus dorsi and trapezius muscles.

-It’s worth to note that back exercises are often prescribed effectively as an alternative to surgery.
+It’s worth noting that back exercises are often prescribed effectively as an alternative to surgery.
 Doing daily back exercises can significantly reduce back pain as well as improved posture.

-If getting bigger and stronger arms is your goal that you should definitely consider adding Incline Dumbbell Curl into your training routine.
-The exercise activates your biceps more than other arm exercises, it works the long head of your biceps, stretches and contracts it with more force during the exercise.
+If getting bigger and stronger arms is the goal, then you should most definitely consider adding Incline Dumbbell Curl into your training routine.
+The exercise activates your biceps more than any other arm exercise, and it works the long head of your biceps, stretches, and contracts it with more force during the exercise.

 Lying Rear Deltoid Raise works your two shoulder joints, especially your posterior deltoid muscle.

 Bench Press is the most effective chest exercise ever.
-The standard barbell bench allows you to move the most weight and it’s easier lift to control then pressing with heavy dumbbells.
+The standard barbell bench allows you to move the heaviest weight and it’s easier to control than pressing with heavy dumbbells.

-Bench press with dumbbells will work each side of your body independently, allow for a longer range of motion than barbell bench which recruits more stabilizer muscles in the process.
+Bench press with dumbbells will work each side of your body independently, allowing for a larger range of motion than a barbell bench which recruits more stabilizer muscles in the process.